Time Series Alignment with Global Invariances: Experiments

 \subsection{Rotational invariance}

 We now evaluate the ability of our method to recover invariance to rotation.
-To do so, we rely on a synthetic dataset of noisy spiral-like 2d trajectories.
-For increasing values of an angle $\theta$, we generate pairs of spirals rotated by $\theta$ with additive gaussian noise.
-Alignments between a reference time series and variants that are subject to an increasing rotation $\theta$ are computed and repeated 50 times per angle.
-The ratio of each distance to the distance when $\theta=0$ is reported in Figure~\ref{fig:rotation}.
+To do so, we rely on a synthetic dataset of noisy spiral-like 2D trajectories.
+For increasing values of an angle $\alpha$, we generate pairs of spirals rotated by $\alpha$ with additive Gaussian noise.
+Alignments between a reference time series and variants that are subject to an increasing rotation are computed and repeated 50 times per angle.
+The ratio of each distance to the distance when $\alpha=0$ is reported in Figure~\ref{fig:rotation} (left).
 One can clearly see that the GI counterparts of DTW and softDTW are invariant to rotation in the 2d feature space, while DTW and softDTW are not.
+Interestingly, CTW and GromovDTW, that should be invariant to rotation, still exhibit an increase in the loss with the angle $\alpha$, suggesting that their algorithm has more difficulties reaching a global minimum in practice.
+Also, when varying the noise level in Figure~\ref{fig:rotation} (right), one can notice that (soft-)\dtwgi{} are slightly more robust to high levels of noise than the CTW baseline, while GromovDTW is very sensitive to this noise level (the GW loss is a quadratic function of its input).